 Each of these benefits is intertwined, and really all go back to the high mineral content.

-How sole water became my secret weapon
+How sole water can became your secret weapon

-I noticed a difference within a couple of days of drinking sole water!
+Sole water is a cheap and easy solution and many people notice a difference within a couple of days of drinking sole water!

 How to make sole water